KING-FM: Sale to non-profit group

 In 1992, King Broadcasting was acquired by the parent company of The Providence Journal, a Rhode Island publishing and broadcasting company.
 While the new ownership wanted the TV station, the radio stations were sold to Classic Radio for $9.75 million.
 The AM station was, in turn, sold to EZ Communications.
 KING-FM was run by a non-profit partnership, consisting of the Seattle Opera, Seattle Symphony, and the Arts Fund.
 Although KING-FM was owned by a non-profit entity, the station continued to operate for a time on a commercial basis, selling advertising as before.
-Even after the sale, the radio station was co-located with KING-TV Channel 5 for several more years.
+Even after the sale, the radio station was co-located with KING-TV for several more years.